Zina Bhaia relates her ‘rebirth’ in the U.S.

 Ros’s story tells story of Zina’s life journey

-October 27, 2009 by jrn400
+October 27, 2009

 From disability to ability, Iraqi women finds solid ground on U.S. to stand on